The Bonkle Congregation

 Prior to 17th January, 1900, Communion Services had an interval at midday.
 This interval was between the actual sermon and the Table Services.
-During the interval the elders gathered in a semicircle at the door of the Church and handed a token to each member of his district as the congregation came out.
-The members returned for the Sacrament (Table Service) as soon as preparations had been made for the service.
+During the interval the elders gathered in a semicircle at the door of the Church and handed a token to each member of their districts as the congregation came out.
+The members returned for the Sacrament (table Service) as soon as preparations had been made for the service.
 The tokens were handed to the elders on re-entering the church.
-The tokens were small square metal tokens with the initials of the minister and year (i.e. J. H. S. 1859).
+The tokens were small square metal tokens with the initials of the minister and year (eg J. H. S. 1859).
 They were first used in 1744.

 In 1900 it was decided to dispense with the interval at Communion and also to replace the tokens with Communion cards.
 These cards were issued in the church prior to the Benediction on the Sunday prior to Communion Sunday.

 The Session, after considering what means might be adopted to bring elders into contact with the congregation, decided that elders should distribute the Communion cards in their districts two weeks prior to Communion Sunday.
 It was stated that if "visits were to be effective" they should not be made in a "hurried and perfunctory manner, like handing the card in and passing on, but to converse with members for a little time and thus form an acquaintance with them."
 This arrangement took effect from 1902.

 It was later noted that elders received a cordial welcome in the members’ homes, proving the change had been successful.